openebs-archive/openebs-docs/docs/openshift.md

 ------

+This section helps you to install OpenEBS on OpenShift.
 If you are new to OpenShift, you can follow the links listed below.

 * [How to setup Openshift](https://docs.openshift.com/enterprise/3.0/install_config/install/first_steps.html)